Vimall03/Alimento/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature / changes you would like to add
 title: "[FEAT]"
 labels: gssoc-ext, hacktoberfest-accepted
 assignees: ''